-While Michigan and Great Lakes beaches are often beautiful swimming destinations, swimmers should be aware of the potential dangers when hitting the water.
-Dangerous currents, for example, occur throughout the Great Lakes.
+While Great Lakes beaches are beautiful destinations, learning about potential hazards before hitting the water can save your life.
+Dangerous currents occur throughout the Great Lakes and are very common along the eastern shore of Lake Michigan.
 The currents do not pull a person under the water, but can pull a swimmer away from the shore.

-Currents become dangerous when swimmers panic or try to fight against it.
-Experts believe a majority of swimming deaths have happened because people panicked when caught in a current.
+Swimming directly against currents, along piers or breakwalls can be deadly.
+Also, attempting to rescue others without a flotation device can result in drowning.
+Experts believe a majority of swimming deaths have happened because people panicked when caught in a dangerous current.

 Rip Current Video: One Kind of Dangerous Current

 - Flip on your back, control your breathing and try to keep your face out of the water.

 - Float or tread water instead of fighting the current.
 Swimming directly against it will exhaust you.
 Floating conserves energy.